 Ahead more recent lava flows can be seen spilling over from Red Crater.
 The climb up to Red Crater offers splendid views of Oturere Valley and Kaimanawa Ranges to the east.

-At the top of Red Crater a poled route to the left leads to Tongariro Summit.
 The main track continues on past the rim of Red Crater itself.
 The spectacular formation on the far side of the crater is a dike, an old magma feeding pipe to the vent of the volcano.
 Harder than the ash and scoria around it erosion has left it exposed on the side of the crater.

 North Crater is the large flat topped crater to the north.
 This vent once contained a lava lake which cooled to infill the crater.